benchristel/audition/README.md

 The _evaluation_ of a gloss is:

 - if the gloss is a simple word matching `[A-Za-z0-9_]+`, the evaluation of the translation found by looking up that word in the `gloss` column of the lexicon.
-- if the gloss is a `inflection` expression with `#`, the result of applying the inflection's rules from `morphology.yaml` to the evaluation of the expression to the left of the `#`.
+- if the gloss is a `inflection` expression with `#`, the result of applying the inflection's rules from `morphology.yaml` to the evaluation of the expression to the left of the last `#`.
 - if the gloss is a `compound` expression, the concatenation of the evaluations of its subexpressions.
 - if the gloss is a `literal` expression starting with `^`, the string following the `^`.

-The syntax of a token is almost the same as the syntax of a _translation_, above.
-However, there is no `dereference` node type; all stems are assumed to be glosses and implicitly dereferenced.
+The syntax of a gloss is almost the same as the syntax of a _translation_, above.
+However, there is no `dereference` node type; all stems are assumed to be lexeme IDs and implicitly dereferenced.
 Here is a PegJS grammar that accounts for both translations and glosses, unifying them into an IR that can be evaluated the same way for both:

 ```
 Gloss